 Richard Billings Chapel: The former living room and used for classes and meetings.
 The built-in bookcases are original.

-Meditation Room: Originally a sitting room.
+Meditation Room (Solarium): Originally a sitting room.
 The high colored glass windows were already in the room when the church added the art glass in the door.

 Book Room and Sunroom: Originally the dining room and the breakfast room.